Hiking Mount Timpanogos Safely

 - In 2012, a twenty two year old BYU student from Nevada died when he fell while climbing rock, without gear, at Stewart Falls (Stewart Cascades) while on a church outing.

-Most commonly, two or three years pass between fatalities.
+Most commonly, about three years pass between fatalities.
 The last one was in 2012.

 Last updated on summer solstice, 2017.